pxlc/ChromeGuiApp/README.md

 ## Highlights

 * No dependency on non-built-in Python packages (examples provided require `jinja2`)
-* Supported for Python 2.7 and Python 3.x
+* Supported for Python 2.7 and Python 3.x (and may actually work for Python 2.6 ... just haven't tried it yet)
 * Tested in Python 2.7.15 and Python 3.7.0

 ## Requirements